Polycademy/Dragoon/README.md

 Begin providing all dependencies:

 IOC, Symfony Config or the other configuration file.
 Symfony Command, HTTP Kernel, HTTP Foundation.
 PHPDaemon or AMP, Artax/Guzzle.
 StackPHP's builder.
 PHP Asset Loader, PHP Twig.
 Testing frameworks like Codeception.

+You could have a cached folder too, but that's dependent on the project.